granite-lifeline/granite-lifeline/docs/viva/data_challenge.md

 1. **★ How can you trust labels you can't validate against real faults?**

 > We separate what has been demonstrated from what has not.
-On healthy data, every executable sub-check had zero positive decisions; in Stage 4, all 14 executable checks passed a 126-observation synthetic campaign, with 3/3 detection at strongest severity and correct diagnostic semantics.
+On healthy data, every executable sub-check had zero positive decisions; in Fault-Injection stage, all 14 executable checks passed a 126-observation synthetic campaign, with 3/3 detection at strongest severity and correct diagnostic semantics.
 This supports healthy-data specificity and controlled synthetic detectability, but labelled physical faults are still required to estimate real-world recall.

 2. **★ Isn't a simple threshold enough?
 Why all this machinery?**